Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 If you’re a new vaper, you might still be confused about the term ‘Sub Ohm’.
 Don’t worry — it sounds more complicated than it really is!

-Here at Gourmet E-Liquid, we’ve been selling sub-ohm e-liquid and equipment to vaping connoisseurs and hobbyists since the very beginning, so we like to think that we know a thing or two about this style of vaping.
+Here at Gourmet E-Liquid, we're sub-ohm vaping experts.
+We’ve been selling sub-ohm e-liquid and equipment to vaping connoisseurs and hobbyists since the very beginning.
+What's more, we're sub-ohm vapers ourselves.

 In this guide, we’ll explain what sub-ohm vaping is, how it works and what you need to be aware of when starting out.